-A collaborative post with some of the best places and cities to visit in Canada, including Quebec City, Vancouver, and Nova Scotia.
+A collaborative post with some of the best cities to visit in Canada for families, including Quebec City, Vancouver, and Nova Scotia.

 Note that some of these locations may have been visited at no cost for purposes of review.

 I’ve lived in both Massachusetts and Washington State, which are both relatively short drives to the Canadian border.
 Despite that, there are still many places in Canada that I haven’t had the opportunity to visit.
 There’s so much of this beautiful country to explore, whether you are a skier, nature lover, or prefer exploring cities.
 I asked some family travel bloggers to contribute their reviews on the best cities to visit in Canada with kids.
 Did we miss your favorite?
 Leave us a comment below.

 The Best Cities to Visit in Canada For Families

 Vancouver by Lisa Grabelle (one of the best cities to visit in Canada near Seattle)

 Breathtaking and hip Vancouver has it all…and so much more!
 From spectacular natural beauty to top-rated museums to world-class shopping to a virtual foodie’s paradise to outdoor activities all year round, every family can find the perfect itinerary to suit their travel passions.

 Known as super-cool “VanGroovy,” this multi-cultural city’s family friendly highlights include: exploring Granville Island (don’t miss their farmer’s market), playing at gorgeous Kitsilano Beach, learning at the Museum of Anthropology (check out the mummies!), strolling along beautiful Coal Harbour, having adventures at Capilano Suspension Bridge (walking the bridge is so scary yet super fun), skiing and hiking at Grouse Mountain, exploring Stanley Park and its aquarium, and shopping at Robson Street and Gastown.

 Whistler, British Columbia by Along for the Trip